mstrlaw/mstrlaw/src/posts/2022-05-02-on-systems-and-resilient-engineering-teams.md

 <br>

-Too many times I’ve seen this pattern: developer wants to go for maximum code coverage for a new feature (which delays the initial release to start with), feature gets shipped, PO/PM realizes feature adoption is weak, introduces changes, developer rewrites the code and tests, PO/PM wonders why it takes so long to put changes in production.
-Repeat the cycle until business value is achieved from said feature or it is dumped.
+Too many times I’ve seen this happen: new feature is delineated and ready to be worked on, developer wants to go for maximum code coverage, TDD for-the-win, sure.

+Feature gets shipped, PO/PM realizes feature adoption is weak.
+Product iterates and introduces changes.
+Developers rewrite features and associated tests.
+Repeat the cycle until business value is achieved from said feature or it is discarded.

+You get developers averse to changing requirements because it's not just that they have to change features but also rethink and reimplement tests — and that for 2, 3 or more iterations.
+And on the other hand PO/PM wonder why it takes so long to get changes into production..

 <br>